 1. What is the pattern of inheritance in oculocutaneous albinism?

 It is inherited as an autosomal recessive disorder.
-Therefore, the father must have two abnormal genes for melanin production (homozygous).
-Each of his children will have a 50% chance of inheriting one of his genes containing the single gene defect for OCA.
-If the mother does not have this gene, then these children will appear normal but will be carriers (heteroygotes).
+Therefore, the father must have 2 abnormal genes for melanin production (homozygous).
+As a result, each of his children will inherit 1 of his genes containing a single gene defect for OCA.
+If the mother does not have this gene, then these children will appear clinically normal but will be carriers (heterozygotes).
 It is possible to test the mother to see whether she is a carrier.
 If she is, then the couple should be sent for genetic counselling.

 2. How common is oculocutaneous albinism in South Africa?

 The prevalence in the black population is 1 in 3900, making it the commonest single gene disorder in the country.
 The prevalence in other ethnic groups is unknown.